 - The choice of saline vs. silicone breast implants

 - Whether to place the implants over vs. under the muscle.

 We give “7 Tips to Getting Your Breast Implants Size Right” in our e-Book A Girlfriend’s Guide to Breast Augmentation, and I have previously blogged about my advice concerning silicone vs. saline.
 So, I thought today I would give my opinion about implant position with regards to the pectoralis (chest) muscle.

 Shifting To “Over the Muscle”

 Growing up in plastic surgery, I was always an ” under the muscle ” kind of guy.
 But in the last five to seven years since the return of silicone implants, I am doing more breast augmentations with the implants placed on top of the muscle.
 By “on top of the muscle,” I mean that the implant is positioned between the chest muscle and the breast tissue itself, which is known as a subglandular placement, versus a submuscular placement, which is when the implant is positioned under the chest muscles.

 2 Reasons Why The Muscle Is Important

 What determines where we place the implant?
 Glad you asked.
 The chest muscle generally serves two purposes with regards to the implant.
 It provides additional soft tissue coverage, and it can help shape the upper portion of the breasts.

 The second purpose of the chest muscle with regards to implants is to get a more natural look of the upper part of the breast.
 The most natural look of a breast is to have a bit of a slope to the upper portion, and not be overly round.
-When an implant is placed under the muscle, it puts some pressure on the implant and helps give the sloped look to the upper breast.
+When an implant is placed under the muscle, it puts some pressure on the implant and helps give a sloped look to the upper breast.
 This is particularly important with saline implants.
-Saline breast implants are stiffer than silicone implants, and require more pressure on top of them to achieve this natural look.
+Saline breast implants are stiffer than silicone implants and require more pressure on top of them to achieve this natural look.
 So with saline, I will almost always go under the muscle.